derasor/ML_Capstone/README.md

-# ML_Capstone
+## Machine Learning Engineer Nanodegree Capstone Project

-Machine Learning Engineer Nanodegree Capstone Project
+The project consists of a proposal, and the project itself.